zackyancey/Gloomhaven-character-boxes/spoilers/README.md

 If you don't already know what you're looking for here, probably turn back.
 If you do, run `unlock.py`.
 It will ask you some questions (to make sure it's actually what you think you're looking for) and unlock some spoilery stuff.

+You'll need to install [python 3](python.org) to run the unlock script.